Where the Wild Things Are (film): Video game

 A video game based on the film was released on 13 October 2009, for the PlayStation 3, Xbox 360, Wii, and Nintendo DS.
 The former three were developed by Griptonite Games, and the latter by WayForward.
 All were published by Warner Bros.
 Games.

 Skateboards and limited edition shoes

 To coincide with the film's release, Girl Skateboards (which Jonze co-owns) came out with seven pro-model skateboards with the Wild Things as the board graphics.
 Lakai shoes also re-designed most of their pro-model and stock shoes and added in different colors, adding in pictures of the Wild Things on the side and on others with Where the Wild Things Are printed on the side.

 UGG Australia also designed limited-edition Where the Wild Things Are boots.

 Toys

-A series of collectible vinyl dolls of the Wild Things and Max was released from the Japanese company MediCom Toys.
-Other releases include an eight-inch articulated figure of Max in wolf costume and smaller scale sets of the characters released under their Kubrick figure banner.
+A series of collectible vinyl dolls of the Wild Things and Max was released by the Japanese company MediCom Toys.
+Other releases include an eight-inch articulated figure of Max in wolf costume and smaller-scale sets of the characters released under their Kubrick figure banner.